-Additionally, management have assessed cash flow modelling through to March 2022 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework, with appropriate headroom (at least £6m), and identified no significant risks to liquidity within the next twelve months from the date of issue of these financial statements.
+Additionally, management have assessed cash flow modelling through to March 2025 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework, with appropriate headroom (at least £10m), and identified no significant risks to liquidity within the next twelve months from the date of issue of these financial statements.

 The Narrative Report sets out the significant impacts of the pandemic on the local economy and on Council finances, as well as the response structures and steps taken to manage the risks and impacts.
-The Council has experienced a reduction in income in the current year, with loss of fees and charges forecast to be £15m.
-The pandemic has also resulted in the Council bearing significant extra costs, particularly in social care, with projected additional costs for the Council in response to the pandemic in 2020/21 being £14m.
+The Council is still experiencing a reduction in income in the current year, with losses of fees and charges and Council Tax and Business Rates.
+The pandemic is also still resulting in the Council bearing significant extra costs, particularly in social care.

-The Council has received additional grant support from Government in 2020/21to fund a proportion of these costs, including emergency funding, and compensation for an element of losses on sales, fees and charges and council tax and business rates.
-It is estimated that this funding will offset a significant proportion of costs and income losses, with residual losses of £3m included in the Council's budget monitoring position for the year.
+The Council has received additional grant support from Government in 2021/22 to fund a proportion of these costs, including emergency funding, and compensation for an element of losses on sales, fees and charges and council tax.
+It is estimated that this funding will offset a significant proportion of costs and income losses, with no residual losses currently included in the Council's budget monitoring position for the year.

-Current cash and cash-equivalents of £39m at the balance sheet date have been modelled, using reasonable assumptions regarding service costs, staff costs and income, for 12 months from the final certification of these statements to March 2022, including down side scenarios for cash collection and the ongoing impact of reduction on fees and charges.
-The low point in liquidity is in March 2022 due to the cumulative impacts of the down-side scenarios modelled and the usual cycle of taxation collection resulting in lower cash income in February and March.
+Current cash and cash-equivalents of £68m at the balance sheet date have been modelled, using reasonable assumptions regarding service costs, staff costs and income, for over 12 months from the final certification of these statements to February 2024, including downside scenarios for cash collection and the ongoing impact of reduction on fees and charges.
+The low point in liquidity is in March 2024 due to the cumulative impacts of the down-side scenarios modelled and the usual cycle of taxation collection resulting in lower cash income in February and March.
 The Council remains in a positive cash position for the duration of the forecast.

-The Council do not plan for any borrowing to support cashflow until March 2022, and only then in the downside scenario.
+The Council do not plan for any borrowing to support cashflow until March 2024, and only then in the downside scenario.
 In line with the treasury management strategy of the Council, planned borrowing is limited to the refinancing of a loan due for repayment.
 The Council remains within its prudential borrowing limits with sufficient headroom should further need arise.

 The Council budget and medium-term financial strategy identify savings requirements over the next three years.
-The Council plan to maintain the General Fund Balance above the minimum 3.5% of Council net budget as set by the Section 151 officer.
-There is no planned use of the Council's £35m earmarked reserves to support the short- or medium-term budgets.
+The Council plan to move towards the General Fund Balance being maintained above the minimum 6.5% of Council net budget as recommended by the Section 151 officer in the Robustness report to Budget Council.
+There is no planned use of the Council's earmarked reserves to support the short- or medium-term budgets.
 However, given the pandemic is ongoing, the associated economic impact and service implications remain unclear, and there remains significant uncertainty over the final cost to the Council.
-Any use of these reserves to meet further unplanned or unfunded expenditure will necessitate their replenishment, and plans will be developed to do this in line with the Councils track record of achieving savings required by difficult financial decisions.
+Any use of these reserves to meet further unplanned or unfunded expenditure will necessitate their replenishment, and plans will be developed to do this in line with the Council's track record of achieving savings required by difficult financial decisions.

-The Council recognise that Collection Fund losses can be carried forward and funded over 3 years in line with Government guidance.
+The Council recognise that Collection Fund losses from 2020/2021 can be carried forward and funded over three years in line with Government guidance.